demostheneslld/demostheneslld/README.md

 <!-- GitHub Profile README for Nathaniel J. Clement (demostheneslld) -->
 <p align="center">
   <img src="https://avatars.githubusercontent.com/u/8669241?v=4" width="120" height="120" alt="Nathaniel J. Clement avatar" style="border-radius:50%;" />
 </p>

 <h1 align="center">Nathaniel J. Clement</h1>

 <p align="center">
   <b>Software Engineer & Architect</b><br>
   Full-stack developer and application architect specialized in building scaled SaaS platforms.
 </p>

-_"The Measure of a Man is not who he is, nor is it who he ought to be.
-It is the percentage of who he ought to be that he is."_

 <p align="center">
   <a href="https://njclement.com">Website</a> •